ollegreen/OlleGreen.github.io/_posts/2019-12-24-Python-Family-Christmas-Present-or-Game.md

 ---
-title: Python Present Game
+title: Gift Game using Python
 updated: 2019-12-23 23:37
 ---

-## The Python Present Game.
+## The Python Gift Game.

 Used for the Christmas in Gavle, Sweden 2019.
 In short, you write your name as an input and hit enter ->  something random comes out from that persons dataframe.